Cairnarvon/triptools/README.md

 The first tool is `tripcode`, which just applies the tripcode algorithm to its arguments.
 It does Shiichan-style character escaping, which may or may not be what you want.

 By default, input is converted to SJIS, and it is assumed to be in UTF-8 before conversion.
-If you don't want it to be converted, define the `NO_SJIS` environment variable before running `build.sh` or `make`
+If you don't want it to be converted, define the `NO_SJIS` environment variable before running `build.sh` or `make`.

 >    $ NO_SJIS=1 ./build.sh